rrfielding/simplepipmap/README.md

 and
 https://github.com/csessig86/leaflet-markers-within-radius

+## To customize

+- You only need to make changes in index.html file and replace the data.csv file with your data in same format.
+- Update data.csv to be your data but in same format with same headers.
+- Get a google maps api key and update the key= like in index.html.
+- Find the line in index.html that reads "center:" and change that to the lat/lon for your map center.
+- Set the default zoom level to one appropriate for your data.
+With the map centered on your map center point and with your zoom level all points should display in the map.
+If not you may have errors.
+- You may want to update the select list of radii options.
+- For help with creating your data.csv file, see: <a href="https://www.datavizforall.org/leaflet/with-google-sheets/" target="_new">https://www.datavizforall.org/leaflet/with-google-sheets</a>

 #### Learn more
+See the online textbook:

 - Jack Dougherty and contributors, *Data Visualization For All*, a free textbook and online course, Trinity College, Hartford CT, http://DataVizForAll.org

+This really helpful book has a chapter on creating and hosting your site on github.